EricomSoftwareLtd/tmpDoc2003/docs/archivedversions/ericomshield2001/deploymentguide/FAQ/rancherha.rst

     ./0_rke_up.sh

-The new configuration is now applied to the cluster, and the cluster is updated.
+The new configuration is now applied to the cluster and the cluster is updated.